The San Diego & Arizona Railway CENTENNIAL CELEBRATION DAY will be celebrated on Saturday, November 16, 2019, at Campo Railroad Park and Museum.

 5 pm The Campo Railroad Park and Museum closes.

-Also at the Campo facility:
+Also at the Campo facility all day:

 Vintage railroad equipment on display: steam and diesel locomotives, passenger cars, freight cars, boxcars, cabooses, maintenance-of-way, and more.